Remote Learning

 How long your child’s work should take

-- We are able to loan laptops to families who would not otherwise have access to remote on-line learning.
+We recognise that some pupils may not have suitable online access at home.
+We can support those pupils to access remote education by loaning laptops to families who would not otherwise have access to remote on-line learning.
 A loan agreement needs to be signed by parent/carer.
-There is an expectation that devices will be returned to school at the end of the period of closure/isolation.
+There is an expectation that devices will be returned to school at the end of the period of isolation/closure.

 If you require support to access remote learning, please contact the school office on (01642) 861911 or email admin@newportprimary.org.uk.